hoangbv15/mws-restaurant-stage-1/README.md

 The command `npm run build-images` will turn the original images in `public/img_src` into compressed images optimised for the web in `public/img`

+Note that if you get image not found errors while running this website, it is likely due to this command not being run successfully before serving.

 ### To serve

 Run this command to spin off a http server on port 8000: